-Seven Tips to Score Black Friday Discounts
+Seven Black Friday Tips to Score Deals

 Shopping deals abound on Black Friday and Cyber Monday.
 Use these tips to save money and score big discounts.

-The holiday shopping season began early when Amazon led the way with a round of deals last month with its Amazon Prime Big Deal Days in October.
+Black Friday shopping is underway and it's a busy year.
+Shoppers this year are expected to spend an average $771, according to retail researcher Circana.
+The holiday shopping season began early when Amazon launched a round of deals last month with its Amazon Prime Big Deal Days.
 Other retailers followed suit, offering up early Black Friday discounts to kick holiday shopping into high gear.

 However, there are still plenty of Black Friday and Cyber Monday deals to consider right now: